Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 can chickens eat sweet potato peels

 These potatoes belong to the nightshade family and contain solanine, a chemical whose effects are devastating when consumed in large quantities.
-The effects can range from respiratory illnesses to paralysis.
-As such, you should be careful when giving your chickens white, yellow or red potatoes.
+The results can range from respiratory illnesses to paralysis.
+You should be careful when giving your chickens white, yellow, or red potatoes.

 Even though boiling such potatoes reduces the amount of solanine in them, the chemical can build up in the body to cause more fatal issues.
 Besides, not all parts of these potatoes are safe for your chickens.

 The peels, skins, and eyes usually have the highest deposits of toxins, so you should avoid giving your chickens those parts to eat.
-It’s advisable you stay away from white, red, and yellow potatoes, but if you must give your chickens, ensure they are fully ripe and well-cooked.
+You should avoid white, red, and yellow potatoes, but if you must give your chickens, ensure they are fully ripe and well-cooked.

 If your chickens like potatoes, don’t be tempted to make it their daily food.
 Potatoes are treats that shouldn’t be more than a tenth of their diet.
-Too many potatoes can lead to obesity, heart diseases, high blood pressure, increased blood sugar, etc. You shouldn’t give your chickens more than 3 servings of potatoes per week.
+Too many potatoes can lead to obesity, heart disease, high blood pressure, increased blood sugar, etc. You shouldn’t give your chickens more than three servings of potatoes weekly.

 6 Reasons Why You Should Give Your Potatoes